Little Seafoodies Digital Pilot Boosts Seafood Sales in Indianapolis

-- Reduced perception that “kids won’t eat seafood” by 35%.
+- The reduced perception that “kids won’t eat seafood” by 35%.

 - 64% of Indy moms intended to serve more seafood after exposure to ads.

-- 13.5% increase in positive sentiment of seafood within in the market area over the three months prior.
+- 13.5% increase in the positive sentiment of seafood within the market area over the three months prior.